usmanarif24/ScapeXMobileUnityExamples/README.md

 ![](documentation/one-way-viewport.png)

+For this setup you need two additional components:
+- A running `ScapeXMobileMqttDeviceBridge` running in the background.
-For this setup you need a running web app and connect each device you want to track with it.
+- A running web app which each device you want to track needs to connect to.
 In this example this is done by providing a QR code which leads to our test web app (see [github](https://github.com/InteractiveScapeGmbH/InteractiveScapeGmbH.github.io/)).
 You can set your own url in the `QR Image` component on the QR Prefab.

 Once your device has connected to the web app (see documentation) it gets a unique ID which you can see when you place it on the screen.